About Cub Scout Pack 396

 We have pack meetings at least once per month, where all dens come together, often for a special event.
 Pack meetings are also where we recognize Scouts for their achievements and hand out awards.

 We are part of the Black Feather District, which consists of all Scouting units serving Douglas County, Littleton, Sheridan, Englewood, and Elbert County Schools.
-The Denver Area Council serves all districts in the Denver metro and Western Slope areas.
+The Greater Colorado Council serves all districts in the Denver metro and Western Slope areas.
 There are over 300 councils in the United States!

 A chartered organization operates each Scouting unit, and the Parker Sunrise Lions Club is the chartered organization for Pack 396.